konstantinsprotte/JSONMapper/README.md

 ## Usage

+Provided in the project directory is a script to convert terminology data from .csv to JSON.

 Put the dictionary file in the project folder "terminology" and the file to edit in the project folder "source".

 ## Troubleshooting